• Skip to primary navigation

 Instructions

-• Mix together the smoked paprika, dried oregano, onion powder, garlic powder, black pepper, salt, coconut sugar, cayenne, and dried basil to create the blackened seasoning.
-Store any unused seasoning in an airtight jar.
+• Make the blackened seasoning by mixing together the smoked paprika, dried oregano, onion powder, garlic powder, black pepper, salt, coconut sugar, cayenne, and dried basil.

 • Wash and dry each Mahi Mahi filet with a paper towel to remove any excess moisture.